Matter & Substance

 What Should a Business Budget Include?

-A comprehensive business budget’s purpose is to provide a business a holistic view of their financial health.
-When looking through bank statements, take note of those expenses that reoccur throughout the year and note those—as well as those unexpected expenses your company should instead anticipate.
-Key components to include are:
+A comprehensive business budget’s purpose is to provide a business with a holistic view of their financial health.
+When looking through bank statements, take note of expenses that recur throughout the year — as well as those unexpected expenses your company should instead anticipate.
+Key components include:

-- Debt Service: Payments towards loans, credit lines, or other forms of debt.
+• Debt service: Payments toward loans, credit lines, or other debts.

 Why Is Budgeting Important to a Business?